Starting a nail salon business: Blueprint for a beautiful run

 In this helpful overview, you’ll learn the three keys to a successful launch:

-• Money and budgeting: A clear breakdown of your startup costs, from the initial $25,000+ investment to recurring monthly expenses.
+• Money and budgeting: A clear breakdown of your start-up costs, from the initial $25,000+ investment to recurring monthly expenses.

 • Paperwork and legal: Considerations for getting the right licenses and protecting your business.